Ashiq5/dnssec-debugger-code/Docker/README.md

 ## Bash access to a container for debugging purposes

-In comparaison to the previous version we don't expose port 2222 anymore.
+In comparison to the previous version we don't expose port 2222 anymore.

-However, sshd is still running and you can connect using the docker container's IP.
+However, sshd is still running, and you can connect using the docker container's IP.

 You can list the containers' IPs with